joelouthan/Theologicus/src/genesis/genesis06-1-7.md

 Before we even mention Noah's name, we must stop here and examine the effects of sin for:

->Romans 6:23a (CSB) For the wages of sin is death...
+>Romans 6:23a For the wages of sin is death...

 ### Before we get to death, sin will lead us straight to the demonic

->Genesis 6:1-2 (CSB) When mankind began to multiply on the earth and daughters were born to them, the sons of God saw that the daughters of mankind were beautiful, and they took any they chose as wives for themselves.
+>Genesis 6:1-2 When mankind began to multiply on the earth and daughters were born to them, the sons of God saw that the daughters of mankind were beautiful, and they took any they chose as wives for themselves.

 Compare: Angelic/Demonic vs. Royals vs. Sethite debates.